 Bordered by the confluent waters of the White Oak River and the Intracoastal Waterway, this beautiful waterfront city offers visitors an unhurried journey through time.
 It’s a place where seagulls and pelicans lazily float through the Carolina blue sun-kissed skies and gently lapping waves caress sandy shores as they’ve always done.
 And it’s a playground that abounds in boating, fishing, kayaking, golf, amusements, arts, and some of the finest unspoiled beaches in the country.

 There are dozens of public beach access points including a very nice one just after you come over the Highway 58 bridge to Emerald Isle.
 It is one of our favorites and is just off Islander Drive.
-It has lots of parking, a nice boardwalk to the beach, changing rooms, picnic tables and bathrooms along with beach volley ball courts.
-On the way to it you get to take a time trip through some old amusement park rides.
-There are lots of other beach access points; you can find them listed on the official Emerald Isle Town site.
+It has lots of parking, a nice boardwalk to the beach, changing rooms, picnic tables, and bathrooms along with beach volleyball courts.
+On the way to it, you get to take a time trip through some old amusement park rides.
+There are lots of other beach access points; you can find them listed on the official website for the Town of Emerald Isle.

-For more information about Swansboro, please visit the town’s website Here.
+For more information about Swansboro, please visit the Town of Swansboro’s website.